-SpareBank 1 Østlandet's funding profile has not changed in any significant way compared to prior the acquisition of B1OA, with market funding reliance (assuming 50% of covered bonds as market funding) to be around 31% of total tangible banking assets in September 2017, mainly driven by the issuance of covered bonds.
-We also note that since June 2016 the bank participates in the SpareBank 1 Alliance's EUR10 billion EMTN program, and the currently outstanding amount under the program is EUR176 million.
-The bank's funding position is also underpinned by a substantial deposit base, which accounted for around 50% of total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt) at end-September 2017, with 58% of the bank's deposits originated from the retail sector.
+SpareBank 1 Østlandet's funding profile has not changed in any significant way compared to prior the acquisition of B1OA, with market funding reliance (assuming 50% of covered bonds as market funding) to be around 33.6% of total tangible banking assets at end-March 2018, mainly driven by the issuance of covered bonds.
+We also note that since June 2016 the bank participates in the jointly-owned SpareBank 1 Alliance's EUR10 billion EMTN program, while it successfully issued its first Euro-denominated senior bond of EUR500 million in March 2018, contributing to a more diversified funding profile.
+The bank's funding position is also underpinned by a substantial deposit base, which accounted for around 50% of total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt) at end-March 2018, with 59% of the bank's deposits derived from the retail sector.

 We globally reflect the relative stability of covered bonds compared to unsecured market funding through a standard adjustment in our scorecard.
 SpareBank 1 Østlandet has increasingly used covered bond funding in the past years, which is done off-balance-sheet through specialized companies it jointly owns together with the other members of SpareBank 1 Alliance (SpareBank 1 Boligkreditt for residential mortgages and SpareBank 1 Næringskreditt for commercial mortgages).
-At end-September 2017, SpareBank 1 Østlandet had transferred retail mortgages worth NOK36.7 billion to SpareBank 1 Boligkreditt and NOK1.3 billion commercial mortgages to SpareBank 1 Næringskreditt (i.e., equivalent to around 30% of total gross loans including loans transferred to covered bond companies).
+At end-March 2018, SpareBank 1 Østlandet had transferred retail mortgages worth NOK38 billion to SpareBank 1 Boligkreditt and NOK1.6 billion commercial mortgages to SpareBank 1 Næringskreditt (i.e., equivalent to around 30% of total gross loans including loans transferred to covered bond companies).

-Whilst we positively view the diversification benefit of covered bond funding, our assessment of the bank's funding structure reflects our view that SpareBank 1 Østlandet has some reliance on market funds - a common feature at Nordic banks - but to a lesser degree than peers.
-Market funding accounted for around 31% of the bank's tangible assets at end-September 2017 (31% at year-end 2016), a share that has been stable over the years.
+Whilst we positively view the diversification benefit of covered bond funding, our assessment of the bank's funding structure reflects our view that SpareBank 1 Østlandet has some reliance on market funds - a common feature at Nordic banks.
+Market funding, in accordance with our adjusted estimate, accounted for around 33.6% of the bank's tangible banking assets at end-March 2018 up from 30.6% in December 2016.

-SpareBank 1 Østlandet's liquidity position remains constrained following the acquisition of Bank 1 Oslo Akershus in 2016, with liquid assets to total tangible banking assets at around 8.1% as of end-September 2017 (including assets transferred to covered bond companies) and, according to the bank, cover funding needs for 17 months.
-Liquid banking assets to tangible banking assets was around 9% at end-December 2016.
+SpareBank 1 Østlandet's liquidity position is sound, with liquid assets to total tangible banking assets at around 10% as of end-March 2018 (including assets transferred to covered bond companies) and, according to the bank, cover funding needs for 18 months without access to external fudning from the market.
 However, we note that this ratio understates the core liquidity of the bank, given that it does not take into account the liquid assets held by SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt.
 Accordingly, we incorporate a positive adjustment in the assigned Liquid Resources Score to reflect the additional source of liquidity stemming from the covered bond companies.

-The liquidity reserves consist of cash and deposits with the central bank, senior bonds, covered bonds and limited equity investments.
+The liquidity reserves consist of cash and deposits with the central bank, senior bonds, government guaranteed bonds, covered bonds and limited equity investments.
 The holdings are concentrated on Norwegian securities, which could be a source of vulnerability from a concentration risk point of view, but are positive in terms of currency risk.
-In addition, the bank reported a liquidity coverage ratio (LCR) of approximately 112% at end-September 2017 (113% at end-September 2016).
+In addition, the bank reported a high liquidity coverage ratio (LCR) of 162% at end-March 2018 (114% at end-December 2017).